stackpress/lib/docs/Routing.md

 The Response instance to allow method chaining.

-#### Setting Results Response
+### 2.5.
+Setting Results Response

-The following example shows how to set a single result response.
+The following example shows how to set a single result response for API endpoints.

 ```typescript
 res.setResults({ id: 1, name: 'John' });